mrcoto/migration-workflow/readme.md

 In the ```workflows``` config, you have to specify all namespaces where your workflows are placed.
 By default, you should place your workflows in `App\MigrationWorkflows`.

+The last config, is ```logger```, where you can specify your logger class where migration workflows are logged.

 ## Migrate Workflow Command

 The single usage is: